 - a) The total time for each competitor for each of the official flights defined in 3.Q.3 is taken for the final classification. - b) In order to decide the individual placings when there is a tie, additional flights shall be made after the last flight of the event has been completed.
 The maximum time of flight for the first of the deciding flights shall be five minutes and the maximum time of flight shall be increased by two minutes for each subsequent flight. - c) The organiser will establish a 10 minute period during which all fly-off competitors must launch their model.
 Within these 10 minutes the competitors will have the right to a second attempt in the case of an unsuccessful first attempt for an additional flight according to 3.Q.5.
-Starting positions will be decided by draw for each fly-off. - d) In the event of exceptional meteorological conditions or model recovery problems, the Jury may permit the maximum for a round to be changed according to conditions. - e) The energy and motor run limits remain as defined in 3.Q.2.
+Starting positions will be decided by draw for each fly-off. - d) In the event of exceptional meteorological conditions or model recovery problems, the Jury may permit the maximum for a round to be changed from that given under 3.3.8.b and decrease the maximum energy amount to 2 joules per gram and the motor run time to 20 seconds according to conditions.